sassoftware/sas-studio-custom-steps/Loop/README.md

 ## Description

-This custom step is able to execute one job definition, for one macro variable with multiple macro variable values in parallel.
+This custom step is able to execute one **deployed** flow, for multiple macro variables in parallel.

 ## SAS Viya Version Support